iL-CURRENT

 April 24, 2024

-It is the world's leading international platform for printed electronics: year after year, LOPEC (Large-area, Organic & Printed Electronics Convention) attracts players from all continents, from application to research, to the high-tech metropolis of Munich.
-Following the traditional participation of InnovationLab GmbH, our spin-off FLEXOO GmbH celebrated its premiere in the Isar metropolis this year.
+It is the world's leading international platform for printed electronics: Every year, LOPEC (Large-area, Organic & Printed Electronics Convention) attracts players from all continents, from application to research, to the high-tech metropolis of Munich.
+Following in the footsteps of InnovationLab GmbH's traditional participation, our spin-off FLEXOO GmbH celebrated its premiere in the Isar metropolis this year.

-"For our company, our presence at this trade fair is both an obligation and an honor.
+"For our company, attending this trade fair is both an obligation and a privilege.
 With our presence and team on site, we have impressively demonstrated that we are ready for mass production.
-We are setting off into the future of FLEXOO with a fresh design and a new way of being.
-The positive feedback on the relaunch was one thing, the high recognition value of our customers and partners was another.
-We were really pleased about that."
+We are breaking new ground with a fresh design and approach to the future of FLEXOO.
+The positive feedback on the relaunch was one thing, the high recognition value among our customers and partners was another.
+We were really delighted about that."

-The FLEXOO team at LOPEC 2024: Laura Scheffner (from left to right), Bart Jarkiewicz, Dr. Christoph Kaiser, Dr. Florian Ullrich, FLEXOO Managing Director Dr. Janusz Schinke and Lars Keiz.
-Dr. Jean-Nicolas Tisserant is missing from the photo.
-Picture: FLEXOO
+The FLEXOO team at LOPEC 2024: Laura Scheffner (from left to right), Bart Jarkiewicz, Dr. Christoph Kaiser, Dr. Florian Ullrich, FLEXOO Managing Director Dr. Janusz Schinke, and Lars Keiz.
+Dr. Jean-Nicolas Tisserant is not pictured.
+Image: FLEXOO

-After a total of three days at the International Congress Center of Messe München (ICM), which hosted a total of 176 exhibitors from 28 nations and attracted over 2,400 visitors from 48 countries, the FLEXOO team went home satisfied.
+After three days at the International Congress Center (ICM) at Messe München, which hosted a total of 176 exhibitors from 28 countries and attracted over 2,400 visitors from 48 countries, the FLEXOO team returned home satisfied.
 The first public appearance of the iL spin-off start-up can be considered a success.
-"Our stand was open, inviting and colourful," reports Dr Florian Ullrich, Head of Business Development at FLEXOO, "we had a lot of conversations and, thanks to the visualization of the applications, we were able to convince many of the interested parties that our work is characterized by quality, flexibility and quantity in production."
+"Our booth was open, inviting, and colorful," reports Dr. Florian Ullrich, Head of Business Development at FLEXOO.
+"We had many conversations and, thanks to the visualization of the applications, were able to convince many of the interested parties that our work is characterized by quality, flexibility, and quantity in production."

-Whether it was the BaMoS demonstrator (Battery Monitoring Solution) or the themed showcases such as antennas, flex PCBs (flexible printed circuit boards), large area sensors, heating elements and the display of differently printed rolls - all in all, the exhibition products proved to be eye-catchers, generating a good number of leads in Munich.
+Whether it was the BaMoS (Battery Monitoring Solution) demonstrator or the thematically sorted showcases such as antennas, Flex-PCBs (flexible printed circuit boards), large area sensors, heating elements, and the display of differently printed rolls – the bottom line is that the exhibition products proved to be eye-catchers, generating a decent number of leads in Munich.

-Visitor magnet: Two of the six rollers with sensors on display at stand BO.046.
+Visitor magnet: Two of the six rolls with sensors on display at booth BO.046.
 Image: FLEXOO

 "Everything went smoothly.
-My thanks go to all my colleagues who did an excellent job in the run-up to the fair, but also during the fair itself," says Florian Ullrich.
+My thanks go to all my colleagues who did an excellent job in the run-up to the trade fair and during the event itself," said Florian Ullrich.

-The last few weeks before LOPEC in particular had developed into a veritable "par force ride".
-The logo, website, business cards, presentations etc. had to be ready by the beginning of March.
-Joanna Folberth, Head of Marketing, and marketing student Laura Scheffner worked together with external agencies to create a professional image.
-Janusz Schinke reports on an encounter with a potential customer in anecdotal fashion.
-"If you work as quickly on projects as your marketing team has in recent weeks, I'll be very impressed," said this candidate to the FLEXOO Managing Director.
-"That's our usual pace," returned Janusz Schinke with a wink.
+The last few weeks before LOPEC had turned into a real "mad dash."
+The logo, website, business cards, presentations, etc. had to be finished by the beginning of March.
+Joanna Folberth, Head of Marketing, and marketing intern Laura Scheffner worked with external agencies to create a professional image.
+Janusz Schinke recounts an encounter with a potential customer in an anecdotal manner.
+"If you work as quickly on projects as your marketing team has been working over the past few weeks, I'll be very impressed," the candidate said to the FLEXOO managing director.
+"That's our usual pace," Janusz Schinke replied with a wink.

-Hands-on: Sales Manager Bart Jarkiewicz (right) shows an interested person how thin a sensor film is.
-Picture: FLEXOO
+Hands-on: Sales Manager Bart Jarkiewicz (right) shows an interested visitor how thin a sensor film is.
+Image: FLEXOO

-Away from the day-to-day business at the upbeat FLEXOO stand BO.406, Dr. Christoph Kaiser and Dr. Jean-Nicolas Tisserant gave two presentations to a packed audience at the accompanying electronics industry congress.
-Both the structure ("FLEXOO - your product, our mission") of Christoph Kaiser's new company and Jean-Nicolas Tisserant's presentation ("Prime Mode - piezoresistive pressure sensor") highlighted advances in the possibility of using printed electronics to perform quantitative and differentiated pressure measurements.
-The important message here was that FLEXOO, as an iL spin-off, continues to dedicate itself to scientific and technical excellence almost unchanged.
+Away from the day-to-day business at the lively FLEXOO booth BO.406, Dr. Christoph Kaiser and Dr. Jean-Nicolas Tisserant each gave two presentations to a well-attended plenary session at the electronics industry congress, which is taking place concurrently.
+Both Christoph Kaiser ("FLEXOO – Your Product, Our Mission") and Jean-Nicolas Tisserant ("Prime Mode – Piezoresistive Pressure Sensor") presented the structure of their new companies and highlighted advances in the possibility of performing quantitative and differentiated pressure measurements using printed electronics.
+The important message here was that FLEXOO, as an iL spin-off, remains committed to scientific and technical excellence, virtually unchanged.

-FLEXOO was one of the 176 exhibitors at LOPEC 2024 in the ICM.
-60 percent of them came from abroad.
-In addition to Germany, the top 5 exhibiting countries this time were the USA, France, Sweden and Spain.
-More than 2,400 visitors from 48 countries and regions flocked to Messe München from March 5 to 7, with around 55 percent coming from abroad.
-The top 5 visitor countries besides Germany were Austria, France, Great Britain, Northern Ireland and Finland, as the organizers reported.
+FLEXOO was one of 176 exhibitors at LOPEC 2024 in the ICM.
+60 percent of these came from abroad.
+The top five exhibiting countries this time were Germany, the USA, France, Sweden, and Spain.
+More than 2,400 visitors from 48 countries and regions flocked to the Munich Trade Fair Center from March 5 to 7, with international visitors accounting for around 55 percent of the total.
+According to the organizers, the top five visitor countries besides Germany were Austria, France, Great Britain, Northern Ireland, and Finland.

 The date for the next LOPEC has also already been set: From February 25 to 27, 2025 (trade fair: February 26 and 27), Munich will once again be the venue for innovative technologies and knowledge transfer in the exciting electronics industry.